endeavorcomm/netsapiens-backup/README.md

 # netsapiens-backup
-Backup NetSapiens data to local, AWS S3 and Google Cloud Storage.
+Backup NetSapiens data to a local directory, AWS S3 or Google Cloud Storage.
 Script is based on recommendations found [here](https://help.netsapiens.com/hc/en-us/articles/205235690-What-Commands-Should-I-Execute-For-Scheduled-Backups-).
 Forked from [Sean Cheesman](https://github.com/scheesman)

 Output logging is enabled for the console and to syslog.
 You can grep NSBACKUP and see all entries for script exection.  `grep NSBACKUP /var/log/syslog`

-File structure in the buckets will be organized by hostname and service type:
+File structure in the cloud buckets will be organized by hostname and service type:
 ```
 . bucketname
 +-- hostname